Best New Shows and Movies on Netflix This Week: Altered Carbon, I Am Not Okay With This | TV Guide

 Looking for something new to watch on Netflix?
 Here is a list of all the best new shows and movies released on Netflix the week of Feb.
 21-27.

-It's a pretty light week on Netflix, with just nine new releases.
-But one of those releases is Season 2 of Altered Carbon, which may or may not be one of Netflix's most popular shows, but is certainly one of its most expensive.
-Other highlights include teen dramedy I Am Not Okay With This, and a CGI remake of a movie '90s kids definitely saw but might not remember in detail.
+It's a pretty light week on Netflix, with just 10 new releases.
+But one of those releases is Season 2 of Altered Carbon, which may or may not be one of Netflix's most popular shows but is certainly one of its most expensive.
+Other highlights include teen dramedy I Am Not Okay With This and a CGI remake of a movie '90s kids definitely saw but might not remember in detail.
+The rest is the usual mix of kid stuff, documentary, and international fare.

 All titles are out Friday, Feb.
 21 unless otherwise noted.